For more information on Forest Kindergarten:

 Forest School -Kindergarten

 What is Forest School?
 Forest school is an educational program for young children that takes place outside, in all weather.
 It allows children to learn about their world through play and exploration.
-Teachers support learning with stories, songs, and activities that help develop a child’s social, physical and emotional skills as well as their academic skills.
-We offer a half-day Forest Kindergarten program for our transitional kindergarten, kindergarten, and first grade.
-We meet at our Outdoor Site on Murray Road at 8:30 and travel to our outdoor area by city bus, school van, or parent driver.
-We’re in nature from nine to noon and then we return to school for lunch in our mixed-age groups in order to connect our youngest students with our school community.
+Teachers support learning with stories, songs, and activities that help develop a child’s social, physical a nd emotional skills as well as their academic skills.
+We offer a half-day Forest Kindergarten program for our transitional kindergarten and kindergarten.
+We meet at our Outdoor Site on Murray Road at 8:30 and travel to other outdoor nature classrooms by city bus, school van, or parent driver.
 Our program ends at 1:00.
-First grade continues until 3 with more traditional academics.
 Our Aftercare Program is available until 5:30 and we can transport back to the main site for Aftercare.

 What are the benefits of Forest School?
 Children enrolled in Forest School gain self-confidence and self-reliance.
 They are allowed to learn through direct experience.
 Teachers support and extend their learning through close observation and by following the child’s interests.
 An inquiry-based style of teaching is employed in which students are encouraged to develop their own questions and follow the scientific method to understand the world around them.
 Both small and large motor skills are improved.
 Language skills are developed by working with their peers and solving problems together.

 What safety procedures do you have in place?
 Our teachers are certified in first aid and trained in Forest School Practices.
 Staff undergoes extensive risk assessment of each site visited and continuous risk management takes place as the students explore the site and materials.
 Students are taught the safe use of tools, fire safety, and awareness of boundaries during nature exploration.
 We always have a teacher, an aide, and often a parent volunteer with a group size of no more than fifteen students.
 We are within cell phone range at all times.
 First aid supplies are always carried.